wildlyinaccurate/wildlyinaccurate.github.io/_posts/2013-06-09-when-did-dependency-management-get-so-complicated.md

 First, the version of npm installed on the laptop is apparently so out-of-date that it can't run the install.
 So I let it update itself (and all the other packages I have installed - why not?) with `sudo npm -g update`.
 Being a Sunday night, my broadband connection is running spectacularly slow, so the update process takes about 10 minutes at 40kB/s.
 But hey, at least now I can run `npm install`, right?

 Nope.
 Now npm is throwing some errors with unhelpful messages, but that's fine, I'll just trawl through the error log.
 5 minutes later, I figure out that ~/tmp belongs to root (probably from running `npm update` as root).
-Ok, fine, I'll change the permissions and try again.
+OK, fine, I'll change the permissions and try again.
 This time `npm install` works!
 But of course, my connection is so horribly slow and grunt has so many dependencies that the install process takes **over 15 minutes**.<!--more-->

 After all of that, I can _finally_ run `bower install`, and then I can build the damn project and start hacking.
 At least bower works first try, but now it's got to clone all of these repos, which takes another 5 minutes on my slow connection.
 By the time I've run `grunt build` and started hacking, over 30 minutes has passed and I'm _really_ pissed off.